01 of 11

 11 of 11

-Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
-Always read product labels.
-Manufacturers can change product formulations without notice.
+When baking and cooking gluten-free recipes, always make sure your work surfaces, utensils, pans, and tools are free of gluten.
+Also always read product labels as manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.